Customer stories

 “Adyen worked with On more closely to learn about our business and ensure that the Adyen system works with On,” says Matsuo.
 “We didn’t see this with Adyen’s competitors.”

 On Tokyo is designed to create an enriching customer experience, taking shoppers on a personalized, multifaceted journey that blurs sales channels and champions innovation with an edge.
+Continuous, small optimizations add up to make a world of difference in building lasting loyalty and revenue growth.

 Integrating in-store with online payments gives On end-to-end control of transactions across channels in a single platform, key for a brand focused on maximizing performance.